 What is SQOOP in Hadoop?

-Apache Sqoop (SQL-to-Hadoop) is designed to support bulk import of data into HDFS from structured data stores such as relational databases, enterprise data warehouses, and NoSQL systems.
-Sqoop is based upon a connector architecture which supports plugins to provide connectivity to new external systems.
+Apache SQOOP (SQL-to-Hadoop) is a tool designed to support bulk export and import of data into HDFS from structured data stores such as relational databases, enterprise data warehouses, and NoSQL systems.
+It is a data migration tool based upon a connector architecture which supports plugins to provide connectivity to new external systems.

 All the existing Database Management Systems are designed with SQL standard in mind.
 However, each DBMS differs with respect to dialect to some extent.
 So, this difference poses challenges when it comes to data transfers across the systems.
 Sqoop Connectors are components which help overcome these challenges.